Rev. Watts calls for $300 million state investment in communities struggling with high poverty

 Watts said that he commends the work of legislators through certain bills, like the Senate’s proposed Third Grade Success Act, and similar House Bill 2003, which, if passed, would place assistant teachers in K-3 classrooms to help improve student achievement, but he said that isn’t enough.
 He said that the state needs more certified reading teachers, and legislators should also focus on students who have already passed grade 3.

 “Here’s the problem, we’ve got 250,000 kids in the public school system in the state of West Virginia.
 225,000 of them have already passed the fourth grade.
-Only 25 percent of them are reading on grade level.
+Only 25% of them are reading on grade level.
 What are we going to do for them?”
 Watts asked.

-He said a plan needs to be in place to help all children.
+He continued that a plan needs to be in place to help all children.

 Also, during the committee meeting, Jeff Green, deputy executive director of WorkforceWV, delivered a presentation on the ways his organization is helping the state’s residents find jobs.